VaNGOgh94/symfony-news-rest/README.md

 3. Use some automatic serializer (avoid reinventing the wheel) which supports complex serialization combinations.
-Although custom written serializers do offer a maximum control over serialization, using existing libraries would be advisable if speed of coding is of importance.
+Although custom written serializers do offer a maximum control over serialization, using existing libraries would be advisable if the speed of coding is of importance.

 4. Using funcional tests to test the whole service.
+Also cover whole code with unit tests.

 5. Using PDO instead of mysqli (for migration purposes).
 Also using stored procedures in database and/or prepared statements (to avoid SQL injection).
 Using pool of database connections instead of  initializing new connection for every request would drastically improve performance.

-6. As the system is fairly simplisic it would be possible (for performance improvements) to convert all classes to static ones (because most of them are stateless) which would in essence convert the project from object oriented to functional.
+6. As the system is fairly simplisic it would be possible (for minor performance improvements) to convert all classes to static ones (because most of them are stateless) which would in essence convert the project from object oriented to functional.
 What I found wierd was that symfony creates new objects (controllers->facades->services->daos) for every new request, even